droopypok/pokeman-catcher/README.md

 # PokeMAN

 Are you tired of being rejected every single time you are on a dating app?
 Fret not!
-You can now "Catch em' All" in this new PokeMAN dating-app inspired webapp.
-Choose your favourite type and start swiping all of the available pokeMANs out there waiting for you.
+You can now "Catch em' All" in this new PokeMAN dating-app inspired webapp. <br><br> Choose your favourite type and start swiping all of the available pokeMANs out there waiting for you.

 # Screenshot
 1. Welcome screen